Centre for Excellence Director

 Facilities Management, UK

 After beginning his career as a maintenance electrician, Nick Garniss has worked his way through the facilities management (FM) ranks and now heads up two teams within Mace Operates Division.
 Nick is now responsible for Mace’s FM Centre for Excellence but also its global FM Consultancy.
 Nick’s strong technical background and experience with IT systems is helping Mace lead the way with its workplace experience technology and data analytics offering.

 - How did you get into what you do?

 After a couple of years leading capital projects, I made it to London when I was offered the role of UK Head of Property Services, overseeing the service delivery for a well-known professional services company in the city.
-I later moved companies a further two times, taking on regional director roles, before joining Mace in 2019.
+I later moved companies a further two times, taking on regional director roles in large banking organisations, before joining Mace in 2019.